South Africa's MTN hopes for U.S.-Iran thaw to free its cash

 "Our primary focus remains to ensure that we are sanction-compliant with everything we do there," said spokesman Nik Kershaw.
 "But obviously it would be a great outcome if things did improve."

-MTN owns 49 percent of local unit MTN Irancell, which contributed nearly 10 percent of its 2012 revenue.
+MTN owns 49 percent of local unit MTN Irancell, which contributed 24 percent of its 2012 revenue.

 Iran's Ghanoon newspaper on Tuesday quoted MTN Irancell executive Alireza Ghalambar Dezfouli as saying MTN had been unable to repatriate around $450 million from Iran.